-Digital transformation is defined as the utilization of digital connectivity and technological applications such as artificial intelligence (AI), digital data, and internet connections and networks to disrupt the entire social structure in the creation, management, use, and distribution of resources.1 Digital transformation represents a new development paradigm that contributes to enhancing social labor productivity and national competitiveness, resulting in higher-level services and new societal values and needs.
-Humans are not just consumers, but also creators of novel products and services, driving the transformation of value systems and socio-economic structures.1 In the financial and banking sector, digital transformation has revolutionized service delivery techniques, generating significant changes in payment services (both domestic and cross-border), lending ecosystems, asset management services, and insurance.1 The simplicity and rapidity provided by digital transformation represent a significant challenge to traditional financial services, which have long dominated the market.2 any entities closely associated with the banks all have an impact on bank stability and profitability.3 Such crisis scenarios or uncertainties are referred to as risk-taking, which reflects the risk tolerance of certain banks during crises.
-The banks' risk-taking depends on their corporate governance strategies, regulatory frameworks, and competitiveness.4
+Digital transformation is defined as the utilization of digital connectivity and technological applications such as artificial intelligence (AI), digital data, and internet connections and networks to disrupt the entire social structure in the creation, management, use, and distribution of resources.
+Digital transformation represents a new development paradigm that contributes to enhancing social labor productivity and national competitiveness, resulting in higher-level services and new societal values and needs.
+Humans are not just consumers, but also creators of novel products and services, driving the transformation of value systems and socio-economic structures.
+In the financial and banking sector, digital transformation has revolutionized service delivery techniques, generating significant changes in payment services (both domestic and cross-border), lending ecosystems, asset management services, and insurance.
+The simplicity and rapidity provided by digital transformation represent a significant challenge to traditional financial services, which have long dominated the market.

+Modern banking theory states that financial market crises or dangers, the characteristics of borrowers and depositors, and any entities closely associated with the banks all have an impact on bank stability and profitability.
+Such crisis scenarios or uncertainties are referred to as risk-taking, which reflects the risk tolerance of certain banks during crises.
+The banks' risk-taking depends on their corporate governance strategies, regulatory frameworks, and competitiveness.